pavankataria/SwiftDataTables/README.md

 If you have any questions or wish to make any suggestions, please open an issue with the appropriate label, and I'll get back to you right away.
 Thank you

+## Configuration
+There's a configuration object that can be set on the data table for quick option settings.
+Or you can use the delegate methods for dynamic option changes.

 ## Data Source methods.
 This is an optional data source implementation, you can also initialiase your `SwiftDataTable` with a static data set as shown in the Demo project so you can avoid conforming to the data source.
 But for those who want to show more dynamic content, use the following `SwiftDataTableDataSource` protocol.